Charioteer (tank): Variants

 Production was based on a mixed fleet of Cromwell VI, VII, VIIw and VIII vehicles of mixed hull types.
 While all were upgraded to VII standard, some hull differences remained based on the vehicle's past.
 As a result, the vehicle continued to be known as Charioteer, Mks.
 6, 7, 7w and 8 with hull types D, E and F.

 The Ordnance QF 20 pounder was upgraded during production and service, and many vehicles were fitted with the later 20 pounder featuring a symmetrical fume extractor mid-barrel.
 Those without the fume extractor were dubbed Charioteer VIIA or Model A while those with the upgrade were named Charioteer VIIB or Model B.

 In Jordanian Army use the vehicle was altered with upgraded electrically driven turret traverse motors, and a larger commander's cupola mounting a .50 calibre machine gun.
 These traverse-motors were driven from a separate electrical supply.
 Different radio equipment was also fitted.

 Beyond the original requirement, further up-gunning was attempted.
 A single vehicle was upgraded with the Royal Ordnance L7 105mm gun for trials in 1969.
 It was intended for export and did not enter service.
 Finland attempted to carry out the gun upgrade to the L7 on their Charioteers already in the early 1960s, but an export permit for the new gun was not granted at the time.
 The gun is similar in appearance and based on the original, but can be distinguished by an offset fume extractor (larger at the top).
-This vehicle survives at the East of England Tank Museum.
+The vehicle was previously in the Shaun Hindle Collection, but it was torn apart in 2019 and converted to a Cromwell ARV.